 Under the terms of their employment or letter agreements, an incentive structure was established for the named executive officers, making them eligible to receive an annual bonus within a specified range expressed as a percentage of such named executive officer's annual salary.
-The range specified for each named executive officer is disclosed under "[] Employment and Letter Agreements and Termination of Employment and Changes in Control Arrangements."
-The actual bonus award is determined in the sole discretion of our board of directors or the Compensation Committee, as applicable, based on the named executive officer's performance and the performance of the Company.
+The range specified for each named executive officer is disclosed under "- Employment and Letter Agreements and Termination of Employment and Change-in-Control Arrangements."
+The actual bonus award is determined in the sole discretion of our board of directors or the Compensation Committee, as applicable, based on the named executive officer's performance and the performance of our Company.
 The incentive structure provides our board of directors and the Compensation Committee with considerable discretion to establish incentive compensation levels in a manner consistent with its overall compensation philosophy and objectives.

 The Compensation Committee focuses on incentive compensation as an integral component of overall compensation.
-In reviewing each named executive officer's annual bonus for 2011, the Compensation Committee considered performance benchmarks and targets relating to the Company's earnings (including dividend yields), capital raising activities, asset growth, occupancy levels at the Company's shopping centers, diversification of the Company's investor base, stockholder return and the establishment of debt capital as part of the Company's capital structure.
-Based upon these considerations, the Compensation Committee recommended bonuses as follows for 2011:
+In reviewing each named executive officer's annual bonus for 2012, the Compensation Committee considered and reviewed our operating achievements and our financial performance as described above under "-Setting Executive Compensation."
+Based upon these considerations, the Compensation Committee recommended bonuses as follows for 2012: